christopherriley/json2go/README.md

 #### `step 2 - create a go main`

-create a go program that will consume the json file. include the `go generate` directive.
+Create a go program that will consume the json file. include the `go generate` directive.

 main.go
 ```go